sugarlabs/musicblocks-v4/src/.prototype/musicutils/ts/README.md

  * @remarks
  * A temperament will be generated but it can subsequently be overriden.
  *
- * @param name - The name of a temperament, e.g., "equal", "just intonation". etc.
+ * @param name - The name of a temperament, e.g., 'equal', 'just intonation'. etc.
  */
 constructor(name: string = 'equal')
 ```